 5.1.2 Requirements

-[AR-5.1.2-a] For the case of a backhaul failure between the radio access network and the macro EPC, the IOPS MC system shall provide support for MC services in the IOPS mode of operation until the failure is recovered.
+[AR-5.1.2-a] For the case of a backhaul failure between the radio access network and the macro 3GPP core network, the IOPS MC system shall provide support for MC services in the IOPS mode of operation until the failure is recovered.

-[AR-5.1.2-b] MC service UEs within the coverage of the IOPS EPS shall be able to provide MC services over the IOPS MC system.
+[AR-5.1.2-b] MC service UEs within the coverage of the IOPS local core network shall be able to provide MC services over the IOPS MC system.

 [AR-5.1.2-c] The IOPS MC system shall provide mechanisms to verify the availability of MC service UEs within the IOPS MC system.